JuliaIO/LightXML.jl/README.md

-child_nodes(x)       # iterator of all child nodes of a node/element x child_elements(e)    # iterator of all child elements of e attributes(e)        # iterator of all attributes of e attribute(e, name)   # get the value of a named attribute
+child_nodes(x)       # iterator of all child nodes of a node/element x child_elements(e)    # iterator of all child elements of e attributes(e)        # iterator of all attributes of e

+has_attribute(e, name)  # whether a named attribute exists for e

+# get the value of a named attribute
+# when the attribute does not exist, it either
+# throws an exception (when required is true)
+# or returns nothing (when required is false)
+attribute(e, name; required=false)

 find_element(e, name)   # the first element of specified name under e
                         # return nothing is no such an element is found